 No CRAM assessment is complete until the results are uploaded into the CRAM database.
-The database is accessible at www.cramwetlands.org.
+The database is accessible at www.cramwetlands.org/dataentry.
 Anyone who wants to enter data into the database must register on the CRAM website to obtain a database log-in name and password.
 Results for hardcopy versions of CRAM must be transcribed into the electronic version on the web site.
 The database is only accessible to registered users, and they can only access and edit their own data.
-All results can be viewed and downloaded by the public through interactive maps at the CRAM web site.
+All results marked as "public" when entered into eCRAM can be viewed by the public through interactive maps at the CRAM web site.